emericg/WatchFlower/README.md

 ### Features

-* Support plant sensors and thermometers
+* Support many plant sensors and thermometers
 * Name your plants and set your own limits for optimal care
+* Background updates & notifications (desktop ONLY for now)
 * Synchronize sensors history (FlowerCare ONLY for now)
-* Background updates & notifications (desktop ONLY for now)
-* Configurable update interval
+* Configurable update intervals
 * Clickable two-week graphs
 * Monthly/weekly/daily data histograms
-* CSV data export
+* 90 days CSV data export
 * Scalable UI: 4.6" to 34" screens, landscape or portrait

 ### TODOs